blocksense-network/blocksense-infra-test/libs/ts/contracts/README.md

   - `0x84`: getLatestData(uint8 stride, uint120 feedId, uint32 startSlot?, uint32 slots?) returns (bytes)
   - `0x83` will call both **getLatestRound** and **getLatestSingleData**.
   - `0x85` will call both **getLatestRound** and **getLatestData**.

+> [!IMPORTANT]
+> Selector `0x00` is reserved for use by an Upgradeable Proxy:
+>
+> 1. This selector must not be implemented in ADFS to prevent function selector collision.
+> 2. In the Upgradeable Proxy, all admin function selectors must have the first byte set to 0x00.

 ### Storage layout representation